ravel-net/pyotr/Core/Datalog/README.md

 Supported column types are integer, integer_faure (i.e. a c-variable type), inet (for IP addresses), inet_faure (i.e. a c-variable type), and text[] for the condition column.
 If a table does not contain a condition column but has c-variable types (i.e. _faure), a condition column is automatically added.

-## Usage examples:
+## Installation:
-The examples can be found in examples.py to make it easier to test.
+Installation instructions can be found here: https://github.com/ravel-net/pyotr/blob/FaureOptimization/Installation_instructions.txt

+### Configuration
 You must have a database created in PostgreSQL.
 You must also create a configuration file in the root directory of pyotr called databaseconfig.py.
 An example configuration file:
 ````
 postgres = {
     "host": "127.0.0.1",